jclxx/xero-helloworld-php/README.md

 These notes were tested on freshly installed systems.
 If you find errors running, you might try a new virtual computer and install from there.

+All of this was done with Xero's UK offering.
+It has not been tested yet against the other countries' systems.

 ## What is a Xero App? ##